arguseyes/argus-eyes/readme.md

 The `wait-for-script` string must contain a return statement that evaluates to `true` eventually.
 If omitted, it defaults to `return true`.

+This script is invoked continuously until it returns a truthy value, or the timeout expires.

 Internally, this string is passed as the only argument to the [`Function()` function](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function), thus an entire function body as a string is expected, and multiple lines are allowed.
 Example: